Autism Spectrum Disorder (ASD)

 What is Autism Spectrum Disorder (ASD)?

-A neurological and developmental disorder that affects communication and behavior.
+A neurological and developmental disorder that affects communication, social interaction, and behavior.

 What are the symptoms of ASD?

-Difficulty with social interaction, verbal and nonverbal communication, and repetitive behaviors.
+Symptoms may include difficulty with social interactions, verbal and nonverbal communication, and repetitive behaviors.

-Usually in early childhood, around 2-3 years old.
+Typically diagnosed in early childhood, around 2-3 years old, but diagnosis can occur at any age.

 What are the causes of ASD?